 If you pressed Set Up Later on the initial prompt to set up Face ID with a Mask, you can activate the setting later.
 Here's how:

-- Follow the steps, as above, to scan your face.
+- Follow the steps above to scan your face

 That's it!
 You can now use Face ID even when you have a mask on.

 How to use your passcode instead of Face ID to unlock your iPhone